Under pressure: poroelastic regulation of flow in espresso brewing: Introduction

-To explore the multi-scale and multi-physics dynamics of dissolving coffee bed, continuum models have been proposed for the transport of solubles and fine coffee particles~\cite{Fasano_2000,Cameron_2020,Matias_2023,Moroney_2015,Mahadevan2012,Giacomini_2020}, often combined with numerical simulations (smoothed dissipative particle dynamics, finite element method, or lattice Boltzmann models) to incorporate the effects of swelling \cite{Mo_2023}, chemical erosion \cite{Mo_2021,Mahadevan2012}, or their interplay \cite{Matias_2021,Matias_2023}.
+To explore the multi-scale and multi-physics dynamics of the dissolving coffee bed, {involving various strategies of coarse-graining}, continuum models have been proposed for the transport of solubles and fine coffee particles~\cite{Fasano_2000,Cameron_2020,Matias_2023,Moroney_2015,Mahadevan2012,Giacomini_2020}, often combined with numerical simulations (smoothed dissipative particle dynamics, finite element method, or lattice Boltzmann models) to incorporate the effects of swelling \cite{Mo_2023}, chemical erosion \cite{Mo_2021,Mahadevan2012}, or their interplay \cite{Matias_2021,Matias_2023}.
 Uneven erosion can lead to the formation of channels \cite{Mahadevan2012} and uneven extraction \cite{Moroney_2019}, an undesirable process in the coffee industry.

 A separate category of studies focusses on visualising and examining the structural changes accompanying the brewing, where X-ray computer tomography (CT) proves useful.
 By comparing the microCT images of pre- and post-extraction coffee matrices, Mo et al. \cite{Mo_2023} found that a decreasing porosity profile (from the bottom filter to the top of the puck) always develops after extraction, which can be explained their earlier model of pressure-dependent erosion \cite{Mo_2021}.
 Recently, Foster et al. \cite{Foster_2025} used time-resolved CT to track the infiltration front of the water into the dry coffee bed, and proposed a one-dimensional unsaturated porous medium flow model to explain the dynamics of initial wetting.